csalmeida/ruby-fundamentals/README.md

 Ruby also supports arrays, an ordered, integer-indexed collection of objects.

-Objects are put into an ordered list and can be referred to by the position that they hold.
+Objects are put into an ordered list and can be referred to by the position that they hold when using arrays.

 The position count starts at `0` (0 indexed), common on most programming languages.
 This means that the first item of an array is accessed by refering `0` as its index, not `1`.